 Is Business Class Worth It?

-Whether you’re looking to book an international flight from the UK to Australia, or a long haul business class flight to Greece, there’s a lot to consider.
+Whether you’re looking to book an international flight from the UK to Australia, or a long haul business class flight, there’s a lot to consider.

 While you can sometimes find business class on domestic flights, it’s mostly found on international flights, and offers more comfort and amenities than standard economy, premium economy, or domestic first class.